mchajdecki/Network-Activities/README.md

 - Linux Virtual Machine
 - Virtual Networks and Subnets

+<h2>To install the required Prerequisites for the network activites follow this guide - https://github.com/mchajdecki/Network-Activities---Prerequisites</h2>

 <h3>For an in depth rundown on Microsoft Azure visit this <a href="https://github.com/mchajdecki/Microsoft-Azure">Microsoft Azure Full Tutorial</a>